 - Keep their physical inventory and space organized, which optimizes cost per square foot

-- Save money by decreasing shipment and transport time and lowering the inventory carrying costs of in transit inventory
+- Save money by decreasing shipment and transport time and lowering the inventory carrying costs of in transit inventory and decoupling inventory

 - Save time streamlining production

 Smart manufacturing inventory saves time and money.
 Here’s how to do it.